jrroosevelt/VS2PCG/VS2PCG_glossary.md

 When this character gets attacked for the first time each turn, you may cancel the combat.

 # Side Decks (aka Side Stacks or Side Piles)
-Certain cards allow or require you to create an additional deck outside of your 60-card
+Certain cards allow or require you to create an additional deck outside of your 60-card + Main Character deck.
+Technically these are referred to as "Side Decks" but may be casually referred to as "Side Stacks" or "Side Piles."
+The term "Side Stacks" has gained in popularity as a subtle reference to the

 #  [Sinister Six](https://www.upperdeckblog.com/2018/07/vs-system-2pcg-sinister-syndicate-card-preview-sinister-sickness/)